Best Everyday Carry Mistakes You Need To Avoid

 • What skills do you currently have?
 What type of population area will you be in?

-• Clothes do you tend to wear?
+• What clothes do you tend to wear?

 • What are the local laws?

-However, with that said, there are a few universal truths and best practices when it comes to assembling your own personal perfect EDC.
-So let’s jump right in…shall we?
+However, with that said, there are a few universal truths and best practices when assembling your own personal perfect EDC.

-Heavy or bulky items tend to be annoying to carry.
 So these items end up on the sideline after a while.

 A couple of examples of these tools include: Swiss Army Knives / Paracord / Watch and Compass Combos